bydavy/EFI-ASRock-Z390-Phantom-Gaming/README.md

 * Crash on sleep: fix was to install AptioMemoryFix-64.efi and EmuVariableUefi-64.efi
 * Sleep wake cycle: fix was a custom DSDT (somehow an XDCI device was waking up the pc)
+* No audio after sleep (started on 10.14.4).
+The fix has been to add CodecCommander.kext and darkwable=8 in boot arguments of config.list

 ### USB mapping